chloeekk/chloeekk.github.io/content/posts/saas-landing-page/index.md

 It is an interactive element that guides users to perform key operations, and is commonly in the form of buttons and links.

 #### Core components:
-1. Copy: verb + result (such as "register now", "free download")
+1. Copy: verb + result (such as "register now", "free download")—frameworks available in [landing page copy templates](https://chloevolution.com/posts/command-for-creating-landing-page-copy/)
 2. Visual design: color, shape, size must contrast with the page (such as bright button + white/dark background)
 3. Position: frequently appear at key decision points (such as the top of the page, the end of the function description, etc.)